Book A Speaker

 Bring our Museum’s stories to you

 Unless otherwise noted, the programs listed below are lectures designed for adults and vary in length.
-All are designed to occur at your location or at the Museum.
+All are designed to occur at your location or the Museum.
 Programs are subject to availability, and most can be adapted to fit the needs of your group.
 Booking and pricing information is below.

 Great For: Educational Institutions, Corporate Groups, Senior Groups, Families & Friends, Girl Scout/Boy Scout Troops, Tourist Groups, History Clubs and Enthusiasts, Community Organizers

-Cost: $75 per program + mileage
+Cost: $100 per program + mileage

 For more information, or to book a program: